shiukaheng/slms/README.md

 # SLMS - Seamless loops made simple
 This minimalist python script that allows you to convert audio samples into seamless loops.
 The idea is really simple, we use the audio's ending to crossfade with the beginning, so when it loops around, it fades seamlessly from the end to the start again.
-The audio will be shorter though.
+The "margin" is the length of audio (in milliseconds) of audio from the start and end for the transition.

 It uses PyDub and FFMPEG behind the scenes.
 ## CLI usage